yohasebe/monadic-chat/docs/docker-access.md

 docker exec -it monadic-chat-python-container bash
 ```

-When you click Start on the Monadic Chat console, all containers will start.
-Once the startup is complete, a command to access the container will be displayed, which you can copy and paste into the terminal to execute.
+When you click the Start button on the Monadic Chat console, all containers will start.
+Once the startup is complete, commands to access each container will be displayed.
+You can copy and paste these commands into the terminal to execute them.

 ![Start JupyterLab](../assets/images/docker-commands.png ':size=600')